WahomeKezia/Advanced_Algorithms/Graphs/Q1_SpanningTree.md

 {(0, 5, 5) ,(0, 2, 8) ,(0, 11, 14),(2, 6, 12),(2, 8, 10) ,(2, 11, 8) ,(8, 5, 8)
 (8, 4, 16) ,(7, 4, 8) ,(4, 11, 15) ,(7, 9, 16) ,(11, 7, 15) ,(7, 2, 12) ,(9, 10, 5)
 (9, 6, 5), (10, 5, 16) ,(10, 1, 47) ,(3, 5, 94) ,(1, 5, 20), (3, 6, 22) ,(6, 11, 13) ,(3, 1, 8) }

+with the vertices and edges defined , I applied the** Kruskal** and Prim's greedy algorithms to get the minimun Spanning tree:
+See in files spanningTree.py

+##Results
+---